RDX: Synthesis

-The conventional cheap nitration agent, called "mixed acid", cannot be used for RDX synthesis because concentrated sulfuric acid conventionally used to stimulate the nitronium ion formation decomposes hexamine into formaldehyde and ammonia.
+Careful control of the acid mixture is necessary, as similar conditions produce a wide variety of partial deamination products.
+Indeed, the conventional cheap nitration agent, called "mixed acid", cannot be used for RDX synthesis because concentrated sulfuric acid used to stimulate the nitronium ion formation is too strong, decomposing hexamine into formaldehyde and ammonia.

-Modern syntheses employ hexahydro triacyl triazine as it avoids formation of HMX.
+Modern syntheses employ hexahydro triacyl triazine, as it avoids formation of HMX.